Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Max prepares for the championship training, stratigizing, and developing more tech.

-With Airiona no longer apart of the team she must be replaced By Minia which means she must be replaced by Xenos
+With Airiona no longer apart of the team she must be replaced By Airiona which means she must be replaced by Xenos

-Max thinks about spike he starts to contemplate the potential ramifications of create this technology
+Max thinks about spike he starts to contemplate the potential ramifications of creating this technology

 Xenos tells him that the citizens need him now more than ever as he must lead them so he can no longer turn back